FabrizioCano/BookingRooms/README.md

 ### 5. Open the project

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result or go to vercel where the app is deployed: [bookingRooms](https://booking-rooms-jhgqjrckg-fabrizio-canos-projects.vercel.app/)

 ## Setting up Appwrite